L.A. moves to limit outdoor watering to two days a week

 The two-day watering restriction, which will take effect June 1, is more lenient than the one-day limit ordered earlier by the Metropolitan Water District of Southern California, which provides water to agencies across the region, including the Los Angeles Department of Water and Power.

-"In the city of Los Angeles we've done more, so we don't have to see a risk of plants dying or going to one day a week because of all the things we are doing collectively and have done," Garcetti said during a news conference at an Eagle Rock home where the resident recently installed drought-friendly landscaping.
+"In the city of Los Angeles we've done more, so we don't have to see a risk of plants dying or going to one day a week because of all the things we are doing collectively and have done," Garcetti said during a news conference at a Glassell Park home where the resident recently installed drought-friendly landscaping.

 Under the conservation measures announced by Garcetti, outdoor watering will be restricted to two days per week, down from the current three, with watering permitted at odd-numbered street addresses on Mondays and Fridays, and at even-numbered addresses on Thursdays and Sundays.